bekk/bekk-christmas/post/kotlin/it’s-in-the-small-things.md

     }}
 ```

-It is possible to use third party libraries, and all good IDEs  can generate much of the boilerplate code.
+It is possible to use third party libraries or an IDE to help with reduce the amount of code, or generate most of the boilerplate code.
 Still I prefer to not have the extra lines of code, and if you are going to add or remove fields you still have to regenerate constructors, getters/setters and equals()/hashcode() methods.

 ## Kotlins Data classes

-With Data classes the same DTO as above suddenly only becomes:
+Using data classes in Kotlin the same DTO as above suddenly only becomes:

 ```
  data class ChristmasTree(val height: Number, val radius: Number, val price: Number )